sergmoro1/yii2-comment/README.md

 Advantages
 ----------

+Backend comment management.
+Ready to use widgets for frontend.
 Used with sergmoro1/yii2-blog-tools module.

+* reply to the comment;
 * approve comment or send it to archive;
-* email sending about new comment;
+* email notification about new comment.
-* ready to use widgets for frontend;
-* comment management in backend.

 Installation
 ------------